 Leondis was apparently inspired by Toy Story when he made this film and to be honest its really hard to believe that.
 This film takes the idea of that and combines it with a phone version of Inside Out.
 The reason why those films work is because they are relatable to either our childhood or feelings we have all had.
 This film is about things we send instead of actually typing words on devices that most of us use while we are on the toilet.
 The overall story is not one that we haven't seen before.
-It's a self discovery story but in a new universe but due to all the obvious sponsor plugs, you end up not caring at all about the plot.
+It's a self-discovery story but in a new universe but due to all the obvious sponsor plugs, you end up not caring at all about the plot.
 He tries to give character to these items that are honestly less human than what they represent.
 The main character is trying to be "meh," how are you supposed to care about something who just wants to be only that?
 Yes, he finds out that it's best to be who you are but that's after about an hour of wanting to be "meh."
-There is even a nod to feminism with Jailbreak (Farris), a woman hacker emoji, going against her initial programing but it falls short.
+There is even a nod to feminism with Jailbreak (Farris), a woman hacker emoji, going against her initial programming but it falls short.

 They even try to make this movie more realistic by showing whose phone these emjois live in is.
 It's this teenager who wants to text a girl how much he likes her.
 He doesn't know what to say but he got her phone number?
 To me, getting the number was always the hard part not the discussion through text.
 You already had to talk to her to get her number.
 Any nervousness should have been gone by now but nope it's not.
 This was as boring as whenever Gene's parents were on screen who were having a marriage crisis.
-This couple were "meh" parents who talked in "meh" voices.
+This couple was "meh" parents who talked in "meh" voices.
 It was awkward and boring.